Play on the Adirondack Coast

 Discover Lake Champlain’s historic past

-A visit to Lake Champlain wouldn't be complete without a stop at its famous historic sites.
+A visit to the Lake Champlain Region wouldn't be complete without a stop at one or more of the famous historic sites that dot the landscape.
 Some of the most significant battles of the Revolutionary War took place along the lake at the Forts of Ticonderoga and Crown Point, of which both were regional strongholds.
 Artillery and war-era relics still reside in local museums.
+Visiting these sites isn't limited to the warmer months!
+Visit Fort Toconderoga year-round for special tours and living history events.

 Families with youngsters may want to consider the LaChute Riverwalk Trail.
 Steps from downtown Ticonderoga and all its amenities, this well maintained, easy trail will wind you along the energetic river that connects Lake George with Lake Champlain.
 Learn some community history from the trail’s many interpretive panels before you end at Bicentennial Park whose sloping grounds welcomes slides and toboggans.